 Who’s paying for this?

 The City of Ann Arbor received funding from the federal government as part of the American Rescue Plan Act (ARPA) and decided (in part based on resident feedback) to use $1.6 million of the money for a guaranteed income pilot program.
-The University of Michigan is also contributing funds in the form of salary for some of the research team.
+The Ann Arbor Area Community Foundation contributed funds, and the University of Michigan is also contributing funds in the form of salary for some of the research team.

 How does the program work?